 Two specially designed case studies with complex part geometries were conducted to further assess MSFFF's capability and generalizability.
 The stepped structure case serves as a prime example, highlighting the system's potential with near-complete elimination of support material, achieving a maximum reduction of 87.20% and 80.7% in support material usage and fabrication time, respectively.
 These results emphasize the potential of MSFFF for minimizing waste and production time, particularly when fabricating parts with features that traditionally require significant support structures.
 Additionally, the fabricated parts exhibited comparable geometric accuracy with minimal deviations, demonstrating the system's ability to produce high-quality parts.
 While minor surface imperfections were observed in both methods, MSFFF offered the advantage of minimizing surface damage during post-processing, especially for thin parts like the turbine blade tested in this study.
 This benefit stems from the reduced separation force associated with less support material usage.

 Future work will focus on addressing the limitations identified in the current MSFFF system to further enhance its performance.
 Firstly, the ability to minimize support material usage is currently limited by the discrete platform unit design.
 To address this, two potential solutions will be explored: reducing the size of each unit to increase resolution and implementing a special mechanism on the platform assembly for dynamically adjusting individual platform unit size and shape based on specific part geometry requirements.
 Secondly, the current AM-printed polymer platform components will be investigated for potential replacement with precisely machined metal parts.
 This shift would improve assembly accuracy, enabling precise lifting motions and potentially mitigating the need for gaps with lager clearances between units that can slightly compromise printing quality.
 Additionally, the FFF printing path could be modified to incorporate a gap-filling strategy to compensate for any necessary gaps for assembly purposes.
 Lastly, integrating heating elements into the MSFFF platform units is envisioned to mitigate corner warping by promoting a more uniform temperature distribution, thereby enhancing material adhesion and structural integrity.
-Additionally, this approach could enable the fabrication of materials with high thermal deformation rates, which are susceptible to thermal effects during the FFF process.
+Additionally, this apterproach could enable the fabrication of materials with high thermal deformation rates, which are susceptible to thermal effects during the FFF process.

 In conclusion, this study successfully demonstrates MSFFF, that utilizes a collaborative approach between software algorithms and a discretized platform, can significantly reduce support structure requirements.
 This translates to substantial savings in fabrication time and material consumption.
 The findings suggest that MSFFF is a promising and generalizable technology with the potential to revolutionize the efficiency and sustainability of FFF and potentially other MEX processes, particularly for fabricating complex parts with intricate geometries.
 The modular design of MSFFF components fosters portability and high compatibility with existing commercial FFF machines, potentially enabling straightforward adoption within industrial applications.
 The technologies developed in this work hold promise for broader applicability across various AM methods that struggle with support material usage and removal, including vat polymerization and powder bed fusion.
 This advancement signifies a significant step forward in the additive manufacturing field, promoting the wider adoption and application of this technology across various industries.